Alexandros-Aristovoulos/Trading212DesktopApp/README.md

 ### Image example of program output
 ![](/example_output.png)
-When you hover over a slice of the donut it shows you the stock ticker, the current price and the percentage of your portfolio it occupies
+When you hover over a slice of the donut chart it shows you the stock ticker, the current value of this investment and the percentage of your portfolio it occupies

 ### Information
 **This project is designed for accounts with EURO currency**.
 It converts Usd, GBp, and Nok to euro.
 You can add more conversions by adding a conversion variable in the